 Be sincere; be brief; be seated.— Franklin D. Roosevelt

-Pause before answering and restate the question.
+Pause before answering, and then restate the question.
 Pausing after the question is a smart interview technique because it prevents you from accidentally interrupting the interviewer.
 When you are nervous and eager to show the interviewer how much you know, it’s easy to want to jump right in and start talking.
 But what if you are being asked a two part question and the interviewer hasn’t finished speaking?
 Uh oh!
 You’ve just committed and interviewing faux-pas!

 Be honest and sincere.
 During a job interview, you might feel like you have to have all the answers---that not knowing and answer to a question will count against you.
 But what’s worse that not knowing an answer?
 Taking a guess and getting it completely wrong!